 Check out Adoptee Thoughts, on your favorite podcast platform.

 Guida-Richards graduated from SUNY Fredonia in 2015 and published her first book Bedtime, The Ultimate Battle in January 2020.
-Her work has appeared in Huffington Post, Zora by Medium, ElectricLit, and more.
-She has been on podcasts such as NPR’s Code Switch, BBC Radio 4, The Adoption and Fostering Podcast, and Do the Work, and has appeared on panels such as We the Experts: Adoptee Speaker Series.
+Her work has appeared in the New York Times, The Independent, Insider, Huffington Post, Zora by Medium, ElectricLit, and more.
+She has been interviewed by Good Day LA, NBCLX, NPR’s Code Switch, BBC Radio 4, Do the Work, and more.
+She has appeared on panels such as We the Experts: Adoptee Speaker Series.
 Guida-Richards is also a contributing writer for The Everymom.